MetPX/sarracenia/doc/sr_shovel.1.rst

  - Windows: %AppDir%/science.gc.ca/sarra/shovel, this might be:
    C:\Users\peter\AppData\Local\science.gc.ca\sarra\shovel\configfile.conf

-When creating a new configuration file, the user can take advantage of executing the program with  **--debug configfile foreground**  with a configfile.conf in the current working directory.
+When creating a new configuration file, the user can executing the program with  **--debug configfile foreground**  where a configfile.conf in the current working directory.

 The options used in the configfile are described in the next sections.